 The Timber Transport Forum Good Practice Guides can be downloaded from this page.

-The Road Haulage of Round Timber Code of Practice 2012 provides an overview of the technical and legal issues relating to road haulage.
+The Road Haulage of Round Timber Code of Practice 2020 This 5th edition provides an overview of the technical and legal issues relating to road haulage.
 It is aimed at those directly involved in the transport of timber by road and the management of timber haulage.
 It covers stacking timber, the use of forest roads, loading logs, securing loads and unloading.
 A lower resolution copy of the Code of Practice can be downloaded here.
-A higher resolution electronic version and printed copies are available free from the Timber Transport Forum.
+Printed copies will be available in due course.

 Transport Timber on Public Roads; Consultation and Engagement Guidance (Scotland) 2019

 This guidance sets out the voluntary protocol for engaging with local authorities over use of the public roads in Scotland for timber transport and for liaising and consulting with community councils where required.
 The responsibilities of the landowner, agent and forestry work manager are cleary identified at each stage.
 The guidance also describes where Timber Traffic Management Plans may be appropriate.
 The guidance is specific to Scotland.

 Loading Timber from Roadside Forests sets out good practice relating to the use of public roads and adjacent verges for forest harvesting operations - specifically the stacking of round timber and the loading of timber haulage vehicles.
 Under normal circumstances the public road should not be used for forestry harvesting operations.
 Where this is necessary it must be done with the formal permission of the relevant authority while managing operator and public safety.